embl-cba/imagej-courses/practicals/3D-image-inspection.md

 You can also slice your data at an angle.

+- Draw a line on the image, indicating the slicing plane
 - [ Image > Stacks > Reslice ]
-	- Draw a line on the image before, in order to indicate the slicing plane.

 ## Projections